Barissa-Imran/Barissa-Imran/README.md

 - 🔭 I’m currently on a journey to build **great** things

-- 🌱 I’m currently learning the C programming language 🤓
+- 🌱 I’m currently learning Advanced frontend development 🤓

 - 🤝 I’m looking for help with **finding projects to contribute to!**